yusufekorman/ai-agent-assistant/README.md

 3. Available commands:
    - Weather: "What's the weather in [city]?"
-   - Stocks: "What's the price of [stock symbol]?"
    - Wikipedia: "Tell me about [topic]"
    - News: "Show me news about [topic]"
    - System: Various system commands and URL opening